Smscoin: 2009

 In March 2009 SmsCoin announced a series of events starting with even greater coverage - 50 countries, connecting several Latin American countries at once, next 6 Middle Eastern countries followed in May.
 3rd anniversary celebration opened with a brand new and refreshing website design and structure improvement which made it much more convenient to work with.
 Immediately a new service called sms:donate was launched.
 Towards the end of the year SmsCoin project covered as much as 65 countries including its latest "acquisitions": China, Taiwan, Hong Kong.
 Throughout 2009 ready-to-use scripts library was considerably expanded as part of an improvement plan that began in 2008 and continues to this day forward.

 2010

 Good karma came in the beginning of 2010 when SmsCoin project connected the following countries India and Cyprus which considered to be unique on the mobile payments market.
 Moreover, during the summer of 2010 SmsCoin has connected 9 additional countries: Italy, Vietnam, Guatemala, Honduras, Dominican Republic, El Salvador, Nicaragua, Panama, Paraguay, Thailand, and by achieving that finally establishing itself a unique key leader within the mobile payments market.
 By November 2010 SmsCoin connected 87 countries.

 2011

 Connection of new countries (Costa-Rica, Uruguay, Kenya and Ghana) was established, together with the increase of available rates range.
 The library of ready-made scripts for various CMS is significantly extended; in October a new product - inn-app payments library for Android OS - is presented.

+2019 (the end)

+As per statement on company's website, in 2019 has been migrated to another provider and project does not work anymore.